dsalwasser/Bitsy/README.md

 ### Huge Pages

 Furthermore, huge pages are used by default to improve performance.
-Thus, the implementation first tries to allocate (2 MiB sized) huge pages and allocates normal pages as a fallback.
+Thus, an attempt is first made to allocate 2-MiB-sized huge pages and if this does not work (e.g., if it is not supported by the system), normal pages are allocated instead.
 However, if you do not want to use huge pages for some reason, this can be switched off with the additional CMake flags `-DBITSY_HUGE_PAGES=Off`.

 ### Cross-Compilation